-There is a great amount of emphasis on being intentional parents and sometimes not as much on having an intentional marriage.
+An intentional marriage is not always talked about as much as intentional parenting, however it is just as important!
 Many times we put all of our energy and focus into our children and neglect the marital relationship.

 Throughout high school and college, I loved to study and read about marriage.
 I was and still am determined to have an intentional marriage.
 Now here we are, almost twelve years in, with three little kids.
 So far there have definitely been challenges, death of loved ones, and trials but there have also been so many incredible moments.
 Even looking back now, I see how we grew through the struggles.

 I am most certainly not a marriage expert.
 In fact, I think I am in the trenches, learning just like the rest of you, but as I learn things I cannot just keep these gems to myself.
 Whenever I am struggling, I reach for the advice and encouragement from others.
 So right now, I want to offer to you ten tips for an intentional marriage.
 While I could go on and on with this subject, I will save more for later.
 For now, imagine we were sitting at the local coffee shop, steamy mugs in hand and chatting face to face about the glorious gift of marriage.

 10 Tips for an Intentional Marriage

 It is such a struggle to let go of control.
 I want to know what will happen, when it will happen, and how it will happen.
 Over the past couple years, I would like to think that I have learned to let go of control more but it is still very much a struggle.
 I am seeing how vital it is to encourage my husband in his role as the leader of our home.
 In trusting him, I can sit back and trust that he is following God.
 It is so hard at times because we tend to think we know best, don’t we ladies?
 Trust me, friends, save yourself some time and let go of the control.

 Avoid the pitfall of comparison.